New decision on civil partnership breakdown

 At the Court of Appeal, it was confirmed from the outset that there were no differences between the principles applied to divorce and those applied to the dissolution of a civil partnership.
 However the challenge remained about whether there should be a balancing payment to reflect the difference in value between the two properties.
 As a consequence of this challenge, Mr Gallagher’s sum was reduced to £350,000, taking his award from 42% to just over 31% of the couple’s assets.

 Whilst this is a substantial departure from equality, the decision still seems to endorse that the family property can be treated as ‘matrimonial’, even if it was pre-owned by one party.
-In this case specifically, the London flat was included in the ‘matrimonial pot’ of assets to be shared as it has been used by both parties as their home.
+In this case, specifically, the London flat was included in the ‘matrimonial pot’ of assets to be shared as it has been used by both parties as their home.

 So, given that the evidence suggests no difference in the approach between gay and heterosexual couples, what factors actually determine the division of matrimonial or ‘non-matrimonial’ assets?

-Until the Law Commission’s report, due in 2013, addresses how ‘non-matrimonial’ property should be treated, Judges will continue to apply the current principals of ‘fairness’.
+Until the Law Commission’s report, due in 2013, addresses how ‘non-matrimonial’ property should be treated, Judges will continue to apply the current principles of ‘fairness’.
 This will include the income and earning capability, as well as financial needs and responsibilities, of each party; the standard of living enjoyed; the duration of the marriage and the age of each party.

 There are, however, numerous other factors that provide the court with wide discretion to reach an outcome that is fair to both parties.
 And, as a result, it can be difficult to accurately predict the Court’s outcome.